nieltg/easypay/README.md

 This method starts a new payment process from provided `paymentMethodId` and `amount`.
 This method returns newly created `paymentId: String` for event listening and more additional purposes, maybe, in the future.

-#### `getPaymentEvents(paymentMethodId: String, lastEventId: Long?): PaymentEventsBlock`
+#### `getPaymentEvents(paymentId: String, lastEventId: Long?): PaymentEventsBlock`

-This method queries list of events which is happened in the specified payment process which is referenced by provided `paymentMethodId`.
+This method queries list of events which is happened in the specified payment process which is referenced by provided `paymentId`.
 This method returns an object, containing `events: List<PaymentEvent>` and `lastEventId`.
 Users can prevent this method for returning already queried events by specifying received `lastEventId` from previous method call to this method. **Note:** Set `lastEventId` to `null` or `0` at the first call of this method.

 The `PaymentEvent` object which has been mentioned before contains `type: PaymentEventType` which is an enumeration type, and additional fields which will be explained later.
 Users can process the events based of its type.